-The design shall conform to the Department of Defense (DD) Form 1391, which identifies the authorized requirements for facility.
+The design shall conform to the Department of Defense (DD) Form 1391, which identifies the authorized requirements, including programmed funding amount, for facility.
 Additional functional criteria may be provided from the Using Service or unit.
 In the event of a conflict, the DD Form 1391 criteria shall govern.
-Bring all such conflicts to the attention of the PE/A for resolution
+Bring all such conflicts to the attention of the USACE PE/A or Contracting Officer's Representative for resolution.